ali1dc/kafka/documents/blog.md

 cluster: 10.100.1.200:9092,10.100.2.200:9092,10.100.3.200:9092
 ```
 ## Why it is self-healing
-In section [ENI attachment](#eni-attachment), I covered how we can attach a network interface to the broker with the same id and [here](ebs-attachment), I covered how we can attach an EBS volume and reuse it for all brokers with same id in the history of the Kafka cluster.
+In section [ENI attachment](#eni-attachment), I covered how we can attach a network interface to the broker with the same id and [here](ebs-attachment), I covered how we can attach an EBS volume and reuse it for all brokers with the same id in the history of the Kafka cluster.
 And last but not least, we assume that we leverage Auto Scaling Group for the cluster deployment.
 Now let's review a case of broker termination:

 * Let's assume Kafka broker 0 got terminated
 * Because we have Auto Scaling Group, a new broker starts
 * From lunch configuration (or userdata) these steps will run:
   1. Available broker id determination from Zookeeper (`0` in this case)
-  2. ENI attachment with tag name of `KAFKA-0` (if it is not available yet, wait for a few seconds)
+  2. ENI attachment with a tag name of `KAFKA-0` (if it is not available yet, wait for a few seconds)
-  3. EBS volume attachment with tag name of `KAFKA-0` (if it is not available yet, wait for a few seconds)
+  3. EBS volume attachment with a tag name of `KAFKA-0` (if it is not available yet, wait for a few seconds)
-* If steps 1, 2, and 3 were successfully ran to completion, then a successful signal will be sent to the cloudformation stack:
+* If steps 1, 2, and 3 successfully ran to completion, then a successful signal will be sent to the cloudformation stack:
     ```sh
     cfn-signal -e 0 --stack $stack_name --resource InstanceAsg --region us-east-1
     ```
-* if any of steps 1, 2, or 3 were not successful, then cloudformation stack and ASG consider that node as unhealthy, will terminate that broker, and will continue the process again until it gets a healthy broker with id of `0`
+* if any of steps 1, 2, or 3 were not successful, then cloudformation stack and ASG consider that node as unhealthy, will terminate that broker and will continue the process again until it gets a healthy broker with an id of `0`

 As we can see, there is no manual job what so ever with this way and we can consider this as Self-Healing cluster or Kafka as a Service.